Find an Orthodontist near you

 Is it possible for your teeth to shift?

 It’s quite normal for your teeth to shift over time – they will move slightly over the course of your life toward the front and centre of your mouth.
-You won’t, however, notice the effects of this shift as it’s incremental.
+You won’t, however, necessarily notice the effects of this shift straight away as it’s slow and incremental.

 But there are some factors that might affect the degree of movement your teeth undergo, such as gum conditions and other health issues.
 These factors can then lead to further complications, including crooked teeth and a misaligned jaw.